AT Think

 blue bucket

-Note: Whatever your risk tolerance and cash needs, make sure Bucket 1 is filled up first, before you move on to Bucket 2 and Bucket 3 (see below):
+Note: Whatever the client's risk tolerance and cash needs, make sure Bucket 1 is filled up first, before they move on to Bucket 2 and Bucket 3 (see below):

 Bucket 2: Intermediate-term for future lifestyle needs: Here you want to continue to grow your client's wealth to keep pace with inflation and to fund their future lifestyle needs five to 10 years out.
 This is also where we want short-term liquidity.
 We want to avoid investing in high-risk assets in Bucket 2 because they don't want to get caught underfunded if a market downturn occurs right before they need the money.
 This mid-term bucket is where we typically include a balanced mix of traditional stocks and bonds, and opportunistic fixed-income strategies using CDs, preferred stocks and convertible bonds.